amanzi/amanzi/doc/web_front/index.rst

 Amanzi is developed and distributed under the three-clause BSD open-source license.
-Copyright is held jointly by the contributing laboratories (LANL,LBNL,ORNL,PNNL).
+Copyright is held jointly by the contributing laboratories (LANL, LBNL, ORNL, PNNL).
 Included in the Amanzi source code is the growing set of unit, integration, regression, and benchmark tests that are used by the development and application teams.